openshift-labs/learn-katacoda/middleware/pipelines/07trigger-pipeline.md

 Above we have started `build-and-deploy` pipeline, with relevant pipeline resources to deploy backend/frontend application using a single pipeline

 `tkn pipelinerun ls`{{execute}}

-Check out the logs of the pipelinerun as it runs using the `tkn pipeline logs` command which interactively allows you to pick the pipelinerun of your interest and inspect the logs:

-`tkn pipeline logs -f`{{execute}}

 After a few minutes, the pipeline should finish successfully!